SathyaBhat/sathyabh.at/content/weekly-notes-18-2023/index.md

 * Instagram ads are pretty annoying and irrelevant but I have to admit, most of my concert discovery has been via Instagram ads.
 I found about [Candlelight concerts](https://feverup.com/en/sydney/candlelight) via Instagram ad.
 They're doing a tribute to Queen in June and I bought tickets for that.
 Let's see how it goes!

-* I switched to Firefox again!
-I'd been using Edge for the past 4 years or so and wanted to try it out again.
+* I switched to Firefox again.
+I'd been using Edge for the past 4 years or so and wanted to try out Firefox again.
 Sadly not much has changed, container tabs is still the best feature.
-Dragging a tab out into a new Window is still clunk and slow.
-Dragging a tab out to my second window doesn't bring it to the second window.
+Dragging a tab out into a new Window is still clunky and slow.
+Dragging a tab out to my second monitor doesn't bring it to the second screen.
 Just a bunch of papercuts, but still annoying.

 ### Link of the week